superiss/carbon/README.md

-# Carbon a Pool of key-value database
+# Carbon: a Pool of key-value database
 a Pool of key-value database with TTL, Fast & Concurrent Safe.

 key(string)